ipfs-shipyard/js-human-crypto-keys/README.md

 ##### Generation

-The following steps detail how the generation of an ED25519 key pair is being done:
+The following steps detail how the generation of a ED25519 key pair is being done:
 1. Generate a key pair, using [Node Forge ED25519](https://github.com/digitalbazaar/forge#ed25519) generation method, with a 32 bytes `seed`.
-This `seed` can be provided or generated:
-	- If a `mnemonic` is not provided, one will be generated first to generate the `seed` based on it.
-Both generations are done with [bip39](https://github.com/bitcoinjs/bip39).
-	- If a `mnemonic` is provided, the `seed` is generated based on it.
-This generation is done with [bip39](https://github.com/bitcoinjs/bip39).
+This seed is directly provided when using `getKeyFromSeed` or inferred from a mnemonic passed in `getKeyFromMnemonic`.
+If neither the seed nor the mnemonic are available they can both be generated, as done in `generateKeyPair`.
+The generation of a mnemonic and its derived seed are done with [bip39](https://github.com/bitcoinjs/bip39), a well established method used in bitcoin wallets.
-3. Compose both keys with the defined formats.
+2. Compose both keys with the defined formats.

 </details>